 Eating thoughtfully yourself...your kids are watching you.
 Eat slowly, stay off your devices and your kids will take your example.

 If all else fails, we highly recommend contacting a nutritionist to help steer you towards useful and healthy options specific to your family.
 We love Cheyenne Richards, RDN with Nutrition Rites.
-She has a great program called Toddler Chow that focuses on the ins and outs of early childhood eating.

 Hang in there...xo Ann